 \section{Conclusion and discussions}

-PCB manufacturing is an important activity due to wide use of PCBs in all electrical and electronics equipment, like radio, television, smartphones, computers, aircraft engines and trains etc. Recently, there is a growing need for PCBs due to the advancements in the technology, like digitalisation and adoption of Internet of Things (IoT) devices etc. So, the manufacturers use automated and complex manufacturing systems, like CAP machines, which need complex setup operations.
+PCB manufacturing is an important activity due to the wide use of PCBs in all electrical and electronic equipment, like radio, television, smartphones, computers, aircraft engines and trains etc. Recently, there has been a growing need for PCBs due to the advancements in technology, like digitalisation and adoption of Internet of Things (IoT) devices etc. So, the manufacturers use automated and complex manufacturing systems, like CAP machines, which need complex setup operations.

-In this paper, we introduce a novel NP-complete problem of trolley optimisation, i.e., the problem of assignment of PCB components to trolleys and stackers for production of a set of PCBs in an assembly line.
-The earlier research, mainly focused on other PCB planning problems, like PCB allocations, component placement sequences etc. and assumed direct assignment of components to SMT machines.
-The direct assignments are not practical, especially for large variety of PCBs, as industries, generally, use trolleys for easy management of components and for ease of changing trolleys between different PCBs.
-So, this work automates the TOP to build a given set of PCBs which mainly focuses on reducing time to prepare trolleys and on reducing number of required trolleys.
+In this paper, we introduce a novel NP-complete problem of trolley optimisation, i.e., the problem of assignment of a given set of PCB components to trolleys and stackers for the production of a set of PCBs in an assembly line.
+The earlier research mainly focused on other PCB planning problems, like PCB allocations, component placement sequences etc. and assumed direct assignment of components to CAP machines.
+The direct assignments are not practical, especially for a large variety of PCBs, as industries, generally, use trolleys for easy management of components and for ease of changing trolleys between different PCBs.
+So, this work automates the TOP to build a given set of PCBs which mainly focuses on reducing the time to prepare trolleys and on reducing the number of required trolleys.

 We present a novel extension of the BPP to formulate the TOP.
-Similar to the bin packing, the TOP finds minimum number of trolleys/stackers (equivalent to bins) of common capacity to load/pack components (equivalent to items) of different sizes/weights to build a set of PCBs in an assembly line.
-The TOP shares objective function and constraints of the BPP but adds additional constraints to ensure that each PCB is feasible on the assembly line, i.e., the problem limits maximum number of trolleys to be used to load components of every PCB otherwise either the PCB could not be built on the assembly line or need to replace trolleys during the building process.
-In addition to that, we exploit the problem structure to decompose the TOP into two smaller, identical and independent problems, by pre-computing the dependency between them.
+Similar to bin packing, the TOP finds a minimum number of trolleys/stackers (equivalent to bins) of common capacity to load/pack a given set of components (equivalent to items) of different sizes/weights to build a set of PCBs in an assembly line.
+The TOP shares the objective function and constraints of the BPP but adds additional constraints to ensure that each PCB is feasible on the assembly line, i.e., the problem limits the maximum number of trolleys to be used to load components of a PCB otherwise either the PCB could not be built on the assembly line or need to replace trolleys during the building process.
+Additionally, we exploit the problem structure to decompose the TOP into two smaller, identical and independent problems, by pre-computing the dependency between them.
 So, a single and a smaller MILP model is developed to solve the TOP which is solved using exact optimisation methods.
 We also proved that the TOP is an NP-complete problem.